turukmakto7/dev-env/README.md

 # Getting started

 To start this project:
-   - Enter `npm i` in your terminal
+   1. Enter `npm i` in your terminal
-   - After that, enter `npm start` in your terminal
+   2. Enter `npm start` in your terminal
-   - Lastly, open `localhost:3000` in your browser
+   3. Open `http://localhost:3000` in your browser